 Before we dive into what makes a house traditional, here are some quick facts.
-Traditional design is largely influenced by the aesthetics of the 18th and 19th centuries.
+Traditional design is largely influenced by the aesthetics of the 18th and 19th centuries, as stated by House Beautiful.
 When you walk into a house decked out in traditional furniture, you might feel a little déja vu.
 That’s because traditional design is predictable, orderly, and coordinated.
 The key word of the day is symmetry.

 Traditional modern design as a term hasn’t gained a lot of traction.
 However, many designers use elements of style from both old-school and modern forms, so traditional modern design is more common than it may seem.

 Both strive for order and both prioritize natural materials.

 - Opt for lots of wood in neutral shades

 - Using iron or other metal fixtures as strategic accents

 - While traditional lighting borders on lavish, choose more streamlined fixtures like a single pendant light over the dinner table in lieu of a chandelier.

 Emily Henderson had this to say about traditional modern design: “Modern Traditional evokes a sense of gathering and family in a very casual, unfussy way.
 So instead of formal dining rooms with finely detailed paneling like you might find in Modern Victorian, this style will have a large well-loved table in the kitchen that everyone can gather around.”

 By now you’re wondering what specific styles you can try out for a traditional touch.
 Here are some ideas: